It’s crunch time on Maine’s budget, but lawmakers are arguing about everything else

 Quick hits

 - The Maine Senate plans to honor former state finance chief Richard Rosen on Wednesday after his sudden resignation last week.
 A resolution in the Maine Senate honoring Rosen’s service to the state will be our first sighting of the former legislator from Bucksport since he resigned as Department of Administrative and Financial Services commissioner last week.
 He and Gov. Paul LePage haven’t said why he left in the midst of state budget negotiations, but he wrote a resignation letter lauding the governor.
 State House gossip has been that the governor forced Rosen out for giving information about possible state budget funding sources to Senate Republican negotiators.
 When asked about it on Monday, Senate President Mike Thibodeau, R-Winterport, said he doesn’t know why Rosen left, but Senate Minority Leader Troy Jackson, D-Allagash, said some funding sources identified by Senate Republicans “had to come from Rosen” because they required internal knowledge.
-One example is a proposed $24 million sweep of accounts in the Department of Professional and Financial Regulation. — Michael Shepherd and Christopher Cousins
+One example is a proposed $24 million sweep of accounts in the Department of Professional and Financial Regulation, but Jackson mad clear that he couldn’t confirm rumors concerning Rosen’s departure. — Michael Shepherd and Christopher Cousins

 - A bid for a statewide teacher contract — a Republican budget bargaining chip — was voted down by the House on Tuesday.
 This can’t be good for budget negotiations.
 One of the marquee proposals this year from LePage, amid an ambitious education reform package, is to move all of Maine’s teachers to a statewide labor contract, as opposed to the current system of every school district negotiating contracts with public school staff on their own.
 The bill has been under consideration for month and, for a time, appeared to have buy-in from both Republicans and Democrats.
 That buy-in ended Tuesday when the House voted 80-68 against it, with every Republican for and the Democrats and independents against.
 The Senate later voted for it, on party lines, 18-16 but the bill is likely dead.
 Republicans are still trying to insert the proposal into the biennial state budget bill — education reforms like this one have become an ultimatum for Republicans if they are going to support more education funding — but Tuesday’s votes make that tougher. — Christopher Cousins